Denperidge/favicon-grabber/README.md

 ## Limitations
 - The Fetch API is used instead of a full browser simulation.
 If the favicon is added with JavaScript on the client-side, this might give issues.
 However, there are fallbacks in case this happens.
-- It is currently coded to detect/accept .ico & .png files
+- It is currently coded to detect/accept .ico, .png & .jpg/.jpeg files

 ## How-to
 ### Basic usage